-Group as at the reporting date.
+The following tables show transfers from Level 1 and Level 2 to other levels as a result of a change in fair value quality for financial instruments that were held in the portfolio of the Helaba Group as at the reporting date.
 Other changes in the portfolios at Levels 1 and 2 were attributable to additions, derecognition or measurement changes.

-in € m

-31.12.2022
+30.6.2023 31.12.2022

-From L evel 1 to From L evel 2 to From L From Level 1 to evel 2 to
+From L From Level 1 to evel 2 to From Level 1 to From Level 2 to

 Level 2 Level 3 Level 1 Level 3 Level 2 Level 3 Level 1 Level 3

-Trading liabilities 11
+Trading liabilities - 11

 Negative fair values of derivatives 11

-Financial liabilities 11
+Financial liabilities - 11 - - - -